 The CTP recommends that DeKalb County to continue using the most current complete streets guidelines and design best practices.
-Existing design manuals, guidance, and publications from organizations such as the FHWA, American Association of State Highway and Transportation Officials (AASHTO), GDOT, ARC, and ITE should be used whenever possible.
+Existing design manuals, guidance, and publications from organizations such as the FHWA, American Association of State Highway and Transportation Officials (AASHTO), GDOT, ARC, and Institute of Transportation Engineers (ITE) should be used whenever possible.
 It is the continued intent of DeKalb County to pursue a complete streets policy that is aligned with USDOT and GDOT complete streets policies.
 The following bullets are the polices: